 Tickets for Mickey’s Not So Scary Halloween Party are no joke.
 Any internet search will pull up reviews that tell you to skip the party and go buy three bags of candy at your favorite store instead.
 I get that.
-I really do, but I also feel that way about walking through my neighborhood, laughing about how we should all just go buy candy and sit in the middle of the street one night and trade full bags.
+I really do, but I also feel that way about walking through my neighborhood, laughing about how we should all just go buy candy and sit in the middle of the street one night trading full bags.
 That’s not the point, though.

 We enjoy the decorations and the costumes and the sheer fun of pretending for one night.
 When you add in Disney-level production quality, you know you’re not getting one giant pumpkin inflatable that might be up that night.
-You’re getting to wear your costume at the park, watching special villain parades, meeting characters with characters who hardly ever come out, riding rides at night and yes, trick or treating for tubs upon tubs of candy.
+You’re getting to wear your costume at the park, watching special villain parades, meeting characters who hardly ever come out, riding rides at night and yes, trick or treating for tubs upon tubs of candy.
 What six-year-old wouldn’t be in to that?

 Unfortunately, we’re those crazy people going to Disney World in August.
 What can I say?
 We like living dangerously.
 It wasn’t our first choice, that’s for sure, but it worked with the end-of-camp-just before-school-starts-void-of-childcare.
 My first choice would have been late fall/early winter, when it’s not terribly hot in Florida, and hurricane season is finally over, but there’s not enough snow in New England to delay your flights yet.
 I wasn’t too upset about the shift, but I was bummed that it would be too early for Miss to go Halloween-crazy at Disney.

-Miss O still doesn’t know about our trip, but she’s been saving her money to take us to Disney World.
+Miss O still doesn’t know about our trip, but she’s been saving her own money to take us to Disney World.
 SO.
 SWEET.
 Every so often she asks if we can watch Disney videos.
 I happily pull up the free marketing videos we got access to when we started this adventure and we got our Disney fix.
 This time, when we got to the seasonal and special event video, Miss O LOST HER MIND over Halloween at Disney.
 She saw Jack and Sally and it was all over.
 I almost told her about Captain Jack Sparrow, her absolute favorite Disney character, but something told me to hold back a bit on that one.

 It must have been the pixie dust working that day, because on my first opportunity to surreptitiously check the schedule, I found not one, but two nights of Mickey’s Not So Scary Halloween Party during our stay!